 Will CBD ever be available in pharmacies?

-CBD is a molecule that comes from the cannabis plant and is now marketed in France.
-On the sales aspect, the French State has reached an agreement with Europe.
-It is through the court of justice and thanks to it that France has found itself unable to ban the sale of cannabidiol and allow this market to open up in France.
-According to the authorities, the complication comes from the fact that it is difficult to differentiate THC (psychoactive substance of cannabis) and CBD is not obvious.
-The complexity lies in the legal THC rate from hemp-based products that must not exceed 0.2% THC.
-The cost and time to be able to control these rates in France are still long and expensive, because the industry is not yet developed in this sense.
-However, a border country that is Switzerland has fully legalized CBD for 5 years and has all the equipment to differentiate THC from CBD.
-As such, it is a question of will, especially for France which is currently the European country with the highest consumption of cannabis.
-We very much hope that the French state will make more and more efforts to change its legislation as well as its means.
-However, it is easy to find CBD in France, either online or in stores.
+CBD is a molecule that comes from the cannabis plant and is now sold in the UK.
+In terms of sales, the French government has reached an agreement with Europe.
+It was through the Court of Justice that France found itself unable to ban the sale of cannabidiol and had to allow this market to open up in France.
+According to the authorities, the complication stems from the fact that it is difficult to differentiate between THC (the psychoactive substance in cannabis) and CBD.
+The complexity lies in the legal THC content of hemp-based products, which must not exceed 0.2% THC.
+The cost and time required to monitor these levels in the UK still high, as the industry is not yet developed in this regard.
+However, neighboring Switzerland fully legalized CBD five years ago and has all the equipment needed to differentiate between THC and CBD.
+This shows that it is a question of will, especially for France, which is currently the European country with the highest cannabis consumption.
+We sincerely hope that the French government will make greater efforts to change its legislation and improve its resources.
+However, it is easy to find CBD in the UK, either online or in stores.
 But perhaps today you are asking yourself the following question: is it possible to find CBD in pharmacies?

 CBD in pharmacies: what you need to know